xinyix/Seasonal-Models/index.md

 ```
 ![original resid dist](https://github.com/xinyix/Seasonal-Models/blob/master/GLR_trig.png?raw=true)

 The prediction MSE is a bit smaller than using the Globally Constant Linear Trend Model with Seasonal Indicator.
+There is still autocorrelation among the first few lags for the residual.

 ### General Exponential Smoothing for the Locally Constant Linear Trend Model with Seasonal Indicator
 We apply the method introduced in Section 4.3.1 of the book on our data.
 The utility functions are defined in the Appendix, these functions include Locally_Constant_Indicator_Model(), Seasonal_Indicator_F(), Seasonal_Indicator_L() and Locally_Constant_Indicator_Optimal()